A Massive Scale Semantic Similarity Dataset of Historical English: Introduction

 \section{Introduction}

 Transformer language models contrastively trained on large-scale semantic similarity datasets are integral to a variety of applications in natural language processing (NLP).
-Contrastive training is often motivated by the anisotropic geometry of pre-trained transformer language models like BERT and GPT \cite{ethayarajh2019contextual}, which complicates working with their hidden representations.
-Representations of low frequency words are pushed outwards, the sparsity of low frequency words violates convexity, and the distance between embeddings is correlated with lexical similarity.
-This leads to poor alignment between semantically similar texts and poor performance when individual term representations from the transformer model are pooled to create a representation for longer texts, since pooling assumes convexity.
-Contrastive training reduces anisotropy, increasing uniformity of the distribution of features on the hypersphere and improving alignment of features from positive pairs \cite{wang2020understanding}.
-This in turn significantly improves pooled representations of sentences (or longer documents) \cite{reimers2019sentence}.
+Contrastive training is often motivated by the anisotropic geometry of pre-trained transformer models like BERT \cite{ethayarajh2019contextual}, which complicates working with their hidden representations.
+Representations of low frequency words are pushed outwards on the hypersphere, the sparsity of low frequency words violates convexity, and the distance between embeddings is correlated with lexical similarity.
+This leads to poor alignment between semantically similar texts and poor performance when individual term representations are pooled to create a representation for longer texts \cite{reimers2019sentence}.
+Contrastive training reduces anisotropy \cite{wang2020understanding}.

-A variety of semantic similarity datasets have been used for contrastive training.
+A variety of semantic similarity datasets have been used for contrastive training \cite{muennighoff2022mteb}.
 Many of these datasets are relatively small, and the bulk of the larger datasets are created from recent web texts; \textit{e.g.}, positive pairs are drawn from the texts in an online comment thread or from questions marked as duplicates in a forum.
-To fill important gaps in the suite of existing datasets, this study develops \dataset (\textbf{H}istorical \textbf{E}normous-Scale \textbf{A}bstractive \textbf{D}up\textbf{LI}cate \textbf{Ne}ws \textbf{S}ummaries), a massive dataset containing nearly 400M high quality semantic similarity pairs drawn from 70 years of off copyright U.S. newspapers.
-Historically, around half of content in the many thousands of local newspapers across the U.S. was taken from centralized sources such as the Associated Press \cite{guarneri2017newsprint}.
+To provide a semantic similarity dataset that spans a much longer length of time and a vast diversity of topics, this study develops \dataset (\textbf{H}istorical \textbf{E}normous-Scale \textbf{A}bstractive \textbf{D}up\textbf{LI}cate \textbf{Ne}ws \textbf{S}ummaries), a massive dataset containing nearly 400 million high quality semantic similarity pairs drawn from 70 years of off copyright U.S. newspapers.
+Historically, around half of content in the many thousands of local newspapers across the U.S. was taken from centralized sources such as the Associated Press wire \cite{guarneri2017newsprint}.
 Local newspapers reprinted wire articles but wrote their own headlines, which form abstractive summaries of the articles.
 Headlines written by different papers to describe the same wire article form positive semantic similarity pairs.